student - artist - curator - weaver - visible mending

 Textile & Fiber Arts

-I am now expanding my passion for textile arts, beyond my personal practice through local grants, workshop offerings, textile exhibits, and more.
+I am now expanding my passion for textile arts, beyond my personal practice, and professional exhibit curation, through local grants, workshop offerings, textile exhibits, and more.

 Textile Grants 🧵 Fiber Exhibits 🧶 Recent Works